phunanon/Chika/README.md

 #### Syntax

 Labels and function names can include (almost) any characters excluding whitespace.
+Function names must not start with a digit.

 `(start of file)#num`: informs the VM how many bytes of RAM (`num`) will be used by the program.
 Otherwise a default maximum is used.